MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/tutorial-basic-ad-azure.md

 4. Once this has completed, open a new web browser and sign-in to myapps.microsoft.com using the new Global Administrator account and the temporary password.
 5. Change the password for the Global Administrator to something that you'll remember.

-## Optional: Additional server and forest
+## Optional: Another server and forest
-The following is an optional section that provides steps to creating an additional server and or forest.
+The following is an optional section that provides steps to creating another server and or forest.
 This can be used in some of the more advanced tutorials such as [Pilot for Microsoft Entra Connect to cloud sync](tutorial-pilot-aadc-aadccp.md).

-If you only need an additional server, you can stop after the - **Create the virtual machine** step and join the server to the existing domain that was created above.
+If you only need an another server, you can stop after the - **Create the virtual machine** step and join the server to the existing domain that was created above.

 ### Create a virtual machine